 Please join us for the Lake Country Pastel Society’s Open Invitational Exhibition that will be juried for awards by award-winning artist Kami Mendlik.

 Thursday, July 18, 6:30 PM – 8:30 PM

 March 4 – April 10, 2019

-This long time WBCA tradition, the Northern Lights Juried Art Exhibition will feature some of Minnesota and Wisconsin’s finest artists.
+A long time WBCA tradition, the Northern Lights Juried Art Exhibition features some of Minnesota and Wisconsin’s finest artists.

 For more information on how to submit artwork for the 2020 show, please click here

 Artist Mary Simon-Casati explores the intersection of art and physics through sculpture, painting, and more.

 Both scientist and artist ask how we know the world?
 We are investigators.
 What exactly is color, shape, space, volume, and light?
 These are the means by which physicists artists have long flirted with the limits of representation.